Experimental superposition of time directions: Results

 is the relative entropy.
-Direct calculation shows that $D\left(\frac{v}{N}| |p_{\mathrm{i.c.}}\right)\approx0.0627$, hence the $P$-value is upper bounded by $P\leq e^{-10^4}$, which is an extremely small number.
-We therefore conclude that a strategy with a definite time direction could not have produced as many wins as were observed, and the implemented process was inseparable in its arrow of time.
+Direct calculation using $p_{\mathrm{i.c.}}=0.92$ shows that $D\left(\frac{v}{N}| |p_{\mathrm{i.c.}}\right)\approx0.0627$, hence the $P$-value is upper bounded by $P\leq e^{-10^4}$, which is an extremely small number.
+This rules out any explanation of the data in terms of convex mixtures of quantum processes that access the gates in a definite time direction.
+Since this is the defining characteristic for the class of processes with an indefinite time direction, we therefore conclude that the implemented process belongs to this class.